-Each time you "swipe" the Your Spending AccountTM (YSATM) Card (described in "Health Care Spending Account (HCSA)" on page 168), be sure to save your receipt in case you are required at a later date to substantiate that your expense was eligible for reimbursement under the Plan.
+Each time you "swipe" the Your Spending AccountTM (YSATM) Card (described in "Health Care Spending Account (HCSA)" on page 216), be sure to save your receipt in case you are required at a later date to substantiate that your expense was eligible for reimbursement under the Plan.
 Per IRS rules, unsubstantiated expenses will be considered taxable income.

-You have until June 30, 2013, to resolve any 2012 transactions that require receipts.
-If you fail to resolve these transactions with the Citi Benefits Center by the deadline, the amount of the transaction in dispute, considered an "overpayment," will be added to the amount of your 2013 earnings.
+You have until June 30, 2014, to resolve any 2013 transactions that require receipts.
+If you fail to resolve these transactions with the Citi Benefits Center by the deadline, the amount of the transaction in dispute, considered an "overpayment," will be added to the amount of your 2014 earnings.
 Applicable taxes will be withheld and reported on a Form W-2 (if you are an active employee) or a Form 1099-MISC (if you are no longer a Citi employee) at the time year-end tax forms are distributed.

 Reimbursements for eligible HCSA/LPSA and DCSA expenses will be deposited directly to your bank account, or sent via check to your home address, if no direct deposit account is on file.
-To add direct deposit account information, visit Your Benefits ResourcesTM through Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet and click on "Spending accounts."
-You can also go directly to http://resources.hewitt.com/citigroup.
+To add direct deposit account information, visit Your Benefits ResourcesTM through Total Comp @ Citi at www.totalcomponline.com, available from the Citi intranet and the Internet.

-If your HCSA or LPSA claim is denied, see "Claims and appeals for the HCSA/LPSA" on page 179.
+If your HCSA or LPSA claim is denied, see "Claims and appeals for the HCSA/LPSA" on page 229.